MyPureCloud/purecloud-for-salesforce-examples/src/Lightning Experience/events-in-salesforce/readme.md

 ## Prerequisites

-* Version 2.49 or later of the [PureCloud for Salesforce](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N30000000pvMdEAI) managed package installed in your Salesforce organization.
+* PureCloud for Salesforce installed in your Salesforce organization using a version of the [PureCloud for Salesforce](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N30000000pvMdEAI) managed package that supports Lightning Message Service.

 # Installation